CameronNorrie/myShell/README.md

 # Functionality:
-This program support running bash commands with any number of arguments. e.g ls -a The program also support input and output redirection as well as piping e.g ls | wc e.g cat ameer.txt > ameer2.txt The program includes support for built-in commands history, cd Additonally can echo environment variables from this shell : PATH, HOME,HISTFILE Does not support export command or chaining redirects or chaining piping.
+This program support running bash commands with any number of arguments. e.g ls -a The program also support input and output redirection as well as piping e.g ls | wc e.g cat cameron.txt > cameron2.txt The program includes support for built-in commands history, cd Additonally can echo environment variables from this shell : PATH, HOME,HISTFILE Does not support export command or chaining redirects or chaining piping.